chrisfollen/chrisfollen/README.md

 ### Hi there ✌🏼

-I'm a frontend software engineer based in Portland, Maine.
+I'm a frontend software engineer based in coastal Maine.
 I like thinking, creating, problem solving, and learning.
 I’m passionate about everything I do, and am particularly intrigued by work that marries an aesthetic component with a technical one.

-- 🌱 I’m currently learning RTK Query & Typescript
+- 🌱 I’m currently learning: GraphQL
 - 😄 Pronouns: He / Him
 - ⚡ Fun fact: I've surfed in the Arctic Circle